keshavbasanwal/myBookLibrary/README.md

 - JavaScript: The Good Parts by Douglas Crockford

 ### recommendations by Siddharth
-- Sapiens: A Brief History of Humankind by Yuval Noah Harari

 - Freedom from the Known by Jiddu Krishnamurti
 - No More Mr. Nice Guy by Robert A. Glover
 - Ad se ipsum libri XII by Marcus Aurelius